 At these meetings, CBIA’s membership and leadership meet to discuss the top issues affecting the Building industry and set the direction and goals for the organization over the course of the year.

 Committees at these meetings include Government Affairs, Legal Action, CBIA-PAC, Professional Women in Building, General Counsel Roundtable, CHF Trustees, BRE, and the Board of Directors.
 On top of the committee meetings the events include a variety of speakers, an annual advocacy reception in February, and an annual leadership recognition dinner in October.

 Dedicated to advancing the art, science and business of housing, PCBC is the largest homebuilding tradeshow representing the west coast region.In our 60-year history, we've grown from a small educational conference at San Francisco's Sheraton Palace Hotel to a powerful, annual business exchange of 10,000+ industry professionals with industry-leading education, products, and networking.

-Whether 2020 is your first PCBC, or you're a 20+ year veteran (and knew us as the Pacific Coast Builders Conference)—we welcome you to join!
+Whether this year is your first PCBC, or you're a 20+ year veteran (and knew us as the Pacific Coast Builders Conference)—we welcome you to join!
 Learn more about the event here.